+where $\{\alpha_t\}_{t=0}^T$ is a chosen noise schedule with $\alpha_t {\in} (0,1]$, $\alpha_0 {=} 1$ and $\alpha_T {\approx} 0$.
 To learn the reverse process, a parameterized network $\boldsymbol{\epsilon}_\theta(\mathbf{x}_t, t, \mathbf{c})$ is trained to predict the added noise from noisy inputs.
-We adopt the conditional diffusion model formulation, where $\mathbf{c}$ denotes the embedding of semantic parent attributes $\mathbf{pa}$ used as conditioning input.
+We adopt the conditional diffusion model formulation, where $\mathbf{c}$ denotes an embedding of semantic parent attributes $\mathbf{pa}$ used as conditioning.
+In our implementation, $\mathbf{c}$ is formed from attribute-specific MLP embedders that are trained jointly with the denoising network end-to-end, rather than as independently pretrained feature extractors.
 The training objective minimizes the noise prediction loss:

-At inference time, data samples are generated by progressively denoising $\mathbf{x}_t$.
-Following Eq (12) in \citet{song2020denoising}, the denoising step from $\mathbf{x}_t$ to $\mathbf{x}_{t-1}$ is:
+At inference time, data samples are generated by progressively denoising $\mathbf{x}_T$ from time $T$ to time 0.
+Following~\citet{song2020denoising}, the denoising step from $\mathbf{x}_t$ to $\mathbf{x}_{t-1}$ is given by: